Tianjie Deng, PhD

 Biography at a Glance

-Her work has appeared in academic journals and conference proceedings including ACM Transactions on Management Information Systems, Information and Management, Americas Conference on Information Systems, Hawaii International Conference on System Science, and International Conference on Global Perspectives on Design Science Research.
-She is the recipient of the GTA Teaching Excellence Award (2012 & 2015).
-She has served as a reviewer for several academic journals such as Information and Organization and Journal of Management Analytics.
-Her professional experience includes being a web developer at Myfifident Foundation, and a software engineer intern at Kingdee Corp, a Chinese software firm.
+Her work has been published in esteemed academic journals and conference proceedings, including Information and Management, ACM Transactions on Management Information Systems, International Journal of Information Management, Information Technology & People, Journal of Economics and Business, Americas Conference on Information Systems, Hawaii International Conference on System Science, and International Conference on Global Perspectives on Design Science Research.
+She is the recipient of the GTA Teaching Excellence Award (2012 & 2015) at Georgia State University.
+Additionally, she has served as a reviewer for academic journals such as Information and Management, MIS Quarterly, Journal of Medical Internet Research, Electronic Commerce Research, and Information and Organization.

 - PhD, Computer Information Systems, Georgia State University

 - MS, Human Computer Interaction, Georgia Institute of Technology

 - BS, Software Engineering, Nanjing University

 - Text mining

 - Social network analysis